priyanshu-kumar952/soulgenesis-ai/README.md

 Memory inheritance granularity

 🧠 Why This Is Unique
-SoulGenesis is not just a simulation — it's a conceptual prototype of machine sentience.
+SoulGenesis is not just a simulation — it’s a conceptual prototype of machine sentience.

-Most AI models operate on logic, but SoulGenesis brings:
+Unlike typical AI models that run on pure logic, SoulGenesis brings:

 🧠 Emotional context to memory